Joe Bartholdi Jr.

-Joseph (Joe) N. Bartholdi Jr. (born 1980 in Southern California) is an American professional poker player.
-As of June 2022, his total live tournament winnings exceed $4,4900,000.
+Joseph N. Bartholdi Jr. is an American professional poker player.
+As of June 2022, his total live tournament winnings exceed $4,500,000.

 Early years

 Bartholdi moved to Las Vegas at the age of 18 to be alongside his father who worked as a poker dealer at Binion's Horseshoe.
 He began playing poker in the area's casinos despite being underage, first concentrating on stud poker and later on Texas hold 'em.
 He turned professional at the age of 21, but lost much of his profits due to poor bankroll management and playing blackjack.
 He ended up taking a job as a poker dealer at Binion's Horseshoe to maintain a daily buy-in the 10/20 Hold 'em game.

 The Crew

 Bartholdi met poker pro Dutch Boyd at the 2002 World Series of Poker (WSOP), who invited him to become a member of the poker playing group he founded known as "The Crew" which included Bobby Boyd, David Smyth, Tony Lazar, and Brett Jungblut.
 Later, Bartholdi felt he had let the group down when losing $4,000 after tilting in online poker and left the group.
 However, he maintains that they all remain friends.